-A long-time Teamster stood up for his fellow members during a House Budget Committee hearing yesterday when he told lawmakers that a pension fix is desperately needed to ensure the retirements of some 1.5 million hardworking Americans who have paid into the system.
+A longtime Teamster stood up for his fellow members during a House Budget Committee hearing in May when he told lawmakers that a pension fix is desperately needed to ensure the retirements of some 1.5 million hardworking Americans who have paid into the system.

 Dale Hanner, a retired Local 391 member who now serves as Secretary-Treasurer of the North Carolina Committee to Protect Pensions, testified on Capitol Hill that multi-employer plans like the Teamsters’ Central States Pension Fund are facing significant cuts that will hit retirees hard unless legislation is passed soon to boost them.

 While some have downplayed the slashing of these retirement nest eggs, Hanner said many workers and retirees would be devastated by the reductions.